 I'll start with a blatant example of this type of misuse of statistics in a Journal du Montreal article penned by blowhard Normand Lester whose disdain for anglophones, Canada, the USA and particularly Israel is legendary.

 As for background, Mr. Lester was fired from Radio-Canada for his extreme anti-Canadian opinions which he shared while employed by Canadian taxpayers.
-He was at the center of a contrived controversy in 1996 when he accused the Jewish General Hospital of language heresy when a nurse supposedly refused to address him in French, even though he had previously been speaking with her in English.
+He was at the center of a contrived controversy in 1996 when he accused the Jewish General Hospital of language heresy when a nurse supposedly refused to address him in French,

 The incident sparked a heated demonstration by amped-up nationalists in front of the institution that was later cleared of any language wrongdoing.
 I only refer to this incident in light of the ironic fact that Mr. Lester's life was saved in the very same hospital's emergency room seventeen years later after suffering a heart attack.